 One of the limitations of the study was the number of interviewees.
-While the number of participants was deemed sufficient given the exploratory and focused scope of the study, the inclusion of participants from a larger group, including staff members and managers, may have provided more in-depth understanding of how the support activities were received.
+While the number of participants was deemed sufficient given the exploratory and focused scope of the study, the inclusion of participants from a glarger group, including staff members and managers, may larger group, including staff members and managers, may have provided more in-depth understanding of how the support activities were received.
 However, all interviews provided a rich and detailed picture of the phenomenon, and combined with the extensive document analysis, the analysis of how the intervention developed was consistent.
 The document analysis was an asset also given that the interviews were conducted in retrospect, and time details were difficult for some interviewees to recall.